BodiAugustus/ashley_defi/README.md

 #166.
 Displayed the TX hash to the toast message with link to etherscan by wrapping in _purchase and _repurchaseCourse functions.
 Made purchase modal to close when puchase button clicked.
 Created cleanupModal function to achieve.
 Also displayed buttons when state is loading.

 #167.
 Created setBusyCourse state value.
 Refactored purchaseCourse and purchase buttons to make use of to change UI message during purchase.
 Tested.
 Success.

+#168.
+Refetched courses in index, used mutate to refetch data when purchase is made to update button UI after success TX.

+#169.
+Refactored button conditions to set loading state on purchase buttons during repurchase TX using mutate.